JSilva723/test-ixpandit/README.md

 ## Get started

-After cloning the repository on your computer.
+After cloning the repository on your computer, go to the directory where the `docker-compose.yml` file is located

 For `START`,&nbsp; you should run
 ```sh